Blade (unproduced film): Early development and announcement

-Shortly after Ali won Best Supporting Actor at the 91st Academy Awards in February 2019 for his role in the film Green Book (2018), he contacted Marvel Studios and pitched the idea of a new Blade film that he would star in.
-Ali envisioned the film as his version of Marvel Studios' Black Panther (2018).
-Feige announced Blade, with Ali attached to star, at Marvel Studios' San Diego Comic-Con panel that July.
-Feige said the project was moving forward because of Ali's interest and would be part of a future "phase" of the MCU rather than the just announced Phase Four.
-Snipes was surprised by the announcement but said, "Such is the 'business' of 'entertainment!'"
+Shortly after Ali won Best Supporting Actor at the 91st Academy Awards in February 2019 for the film Green Book (2018), he contacted Marvel Studios and pitched a new Blade film that he would star in.
+Ali envisioned it as his version of the MCU film Black Panther (2018).
+Feige announced Blade, with Ali attached to star, at Marvel Studios' SDCC panel that July.
+Feige said the project was moving forward because of Ali's interest and would be part of a future "phase" of the MCU, rather than the just announced Phase Four.
+Snipes was surprised by the announcement but said, "Such is the 'business' of 'entertainment!
 He congratulated Ali and said he would always be a fan of Marvel Studios and the MCU.

-Active development began in mid-2020, and the studio began searching for a writer-director to lead the project later that year.
-Marvel Studios executive Eric Carroll was producing the film alongside Feige at that time.
-At the end of September, Ali confirmed that the film would have a darker tone than previous MCU films.
+Active development began in mid-2020, and the studio began searching for a writer-director to lead the project.
+Marvel Studios executive Eric Carroll was producing the film alongside Feige.
+At the end of September, Ali confirmed that it would have a darker tone than previous MCU films.
 By October, Marvel Studios was looking to hire a separate writer and director, and began looking for a writer first.
-The studio hoped to assemble a primarily Black cast and crew to work on the film.
+The studio hoped to assemble a primarily Black cast and crew.
 Stacy Osei-Kuffour was hired to write the screenplay in February 2021 after a six-month "meticulous search" that Ali was directly involved in.
-Only Black writers were seriously considered for the film.
+Only Black writers were seriously considered.
 Borys Kit of The Hollywood Reporter felt this reflected Marvel Studios' commitment to diversity, especially for projects featuring non-white characters.
-Later that month, Feige said the studio did not plan for any of its future films to be R-rated other than Deadpool & Wolverine (2024), concerning some Blade fans who had hoped the film could be R-rated instead of PG-13.
+Later that month, Feige said the studio did not plan for any of its future films to be R-rated other than Deadpool & Wolverine (2024), concerning some Blade fans who hoped this film could be R-rated instead of PG-13.
 Filming was set to begin in September 2021, to occur at Trilith Studios in Atlanta, but by May 2021 the start of filming was pushed back to July 2022 while work continued on the script.